 If when bringing up the containers you receive something like:

-''' ERROR: driver failed programming external connectivity on endpoint docker_sfmuiapp_1 it means another application is already using a port configured for SFM.
+it means another application is already using a port configured for SFM.
 Either shut down the other application or choose a different port for SFM.
 (Chances are the other application is Apache.)